Bio and Reviews

-Brian was a 2014 and 2017 faculty member of The California Brazil Camp, a 2012 faculty member at JazzCamp West, and 2016 and 2017 faculty member of Oakland Feather River Camp, has given workshops at the South Bay Guitar Society's annual Guitar Festivals on the subject of Brazilian choro guitar styles, and has taught choro ensemble classes and workshops at the JazzSchool in Berkeley CA. Grupo Falso Baiano — the choro ensemble he co-founded — was twice awarded a grants by the San Francisco Friends of Chamber Music to help produce their second CD Simplicidade: Live at Yoshi's and 3rd CD Depois
+Brian was a 2014 and 2017 faculty member of The California Brazil Camp, a 2012 faculty member at JazzCamp West, and has been a faculty member of Oakland Feather River Camp since 2016.
+He has given workshops at the South Bay Guitar Society's annual Guitar Festivals on the subject of Brazilian choro guitar styles, and has taught choro ensemble classes and workshops at the JazzSchool in Berkeley CA. Grupo Falso Baiano — the choro ensemble he co-founded — was twice awarded a grants by the San Francisco Friends of Chamber Music to help produce their second CD Simplicidade: Live at Yoshi's and 3rd CD Depois

 Brian is the lead instructor for the new instructional website StrumSchool, which focuses on teaching guitar to absolute beginners.
 It features videos, articles, blogs, and more.
 He also has content on the subject of choro guitar at RiffTime.

 Brian's instructional articles have been published in Acoustic Guitar Magazine (Dec 08, July 09, Nov 10).